adityabisoi/json-hub/README.md

         -   `pre-commit install` on terminal
     -   Run `npm run dev` to run the project in development

+### Installation of mongoDB in different OS and its set-up instructions

+ ## Windows

+  - Install MongoDB Community Edition using the MongoDB Installer wizard which installs both the MongoDB binaries as well as the default configuration file <install directory>\bin\mongod.cfg.
+  - Download the installer which is the MongoDB Community .msi installer
+  - Run the MongoDB installer.
+  - Follow the MongoDB Community Edition installation wizard.
+    - Choose Setup Type the Complete Custom setup type which installs MongoDB and the MongoDB tools to the default location.
+    - Starting in MongoDB 4.0,configure and start MongoDB as a Windows service during the install and the MongoDB service is started upon successful installation.
+  - To begin using MongoDB, connect a <mongo.exe shell> to the running MongoDB instance.
+    - From Windows Explorer/File Explorer, go to <C:\Program Files\MongoDB\Server\4.4\bin\ directory>
+      and double-click on mongo.exe.
+  - The MongoDB instance is configured using the configuration file <install directory>\bin\mongod. cfg.
+  - Run MongoDB Community Edition as a Windows Service.

+  ## Linux

+  - Update the packages list and install the mongodb-org meta-package
+    - Run `$ sudo apt update`
+  - To install mongoDB
+    -  Run ` $ sudo apt install mongodb-org`
+  - To start MongoDB service
+    - Run ` $ sudo systemctl start mongod.service`
+  - To start the service on boot
+    - Run ` $ sudo systemctl enable mongod`
+  - To know the status of the service
+    - Run ` $ sudo systemctl status mongod`

+  ## Mac

+  - Install and Run MongoDB with Homebrew
+  - Open the Terminal app and type ` $ brew update`
+  - After updating Homebrew use ` $ brew install mongodb`
+  - After downloading Mongo,create the “db” directory where the Mongo data files will live in the default location by running <mkdir -p /data/db>
+  - Run sudo chown -R `id -un` /data/db and enter your password for checking that that the </data/db
+    directory> has the right permissions.
+  - Run the Mongo daemon which starts the Mongo server
+    - ` $ run mongod`
+  - Run the Mongo shell with the Mongo daemon running in one terminal,type mongo in another terminal window which runs the Mongo shell which is an application to access data in MongoDB.
+  - To exit the Mongo shell run quit()
+  - To stop the Mongo daemon hit ctrl-c

 ## Testing <img src="https://github.com/Samridhi-98/Images/blob/master/Images/test.svg" width="3%">

 -   The endpoint `usertest` which follows the same schema as the `users/` endpoint, must be used for testing